Global partnerships

 - Link to CONICYT website

-The cooperation between the Academy and the Chinese funders supports mobility related to project cooperation between Finnish and Chinese researchers.
+The cooperation between the Research Council and the Chinese funders supports mobility related to project cooperation between Finnish and Chinese researchers.
 The mobility cooperation funding is intended for travel and living expenses of Finnish research teams in China.
 The funding does not cover research or equipment costs.

 More information

-The Academy of Finland has an agreement on cooperation with two research funding organisations in India: the Department of Biotechnology (DBT) and the Department of Science and Technology (DST).
+The Research Council of Finland has an agreement on cooperation with two research funding organisations in India: the Department of Biotechnology (DBT) and the Department of Science and Technology (DST).
 The agreements do not cover research fields within the social sciences and humanities.

 More information